 Hookup is straightforward.
 Either the XLR's or phone jacks can be used.
 In relation to the phone jack tips, pin 2 is wired "hot" on the XLR's.
 But if you're using the XLR's in and out, it doesn't matter which pin is hot, as long as you're cabling is in phase.
 If you use a single ended XLR output, leave unused pin floating!
-Connecting all input pins is preferred, but the unit will operate fine if unused Input pins aren't tied to ground.
+Connecting all input pins is preferred, but the unit will operate fine if unused pins aren't tied to ground.
 Hookup directions are also located on the rear panel of unit, near the connectors.
-See page 14 for more detailed wiring instructions.
+See page 11 for more detailed wiring instructions.

-It's advisable to mount in a cool rack position, as the FATSO can run quite warm.
-FATSO is ideal for sources that sound brittle, bright, or pointy or have excessive dynamic range.
-You will probably find so many uses for the FATSO as we did, but ...Iet's just go over a couple quick scenarios here.
+It's advisable to mount in a cool rack position, as the Fatso Jr. tends to run quite warm.
+Fatso is ideal for sources that sound brittle, bright, or pointy or have excessive dynamic range.
+You will probably find so many uses for the Fatso as we did, but ...let's just go over a couple quick scenarios here.
 Let's say you have a vocal either live or in the studio that seems lifeless or needs presence and intensity.
 First lets set the compressor up.
-In fact you should always set the compressor up first because it interacts with the other processors in the FATSO.

-For excessively dynamic vocals I would go right to the TRACKING compressor with the Red LED lit in the compressor select area.
-The ELEVEN is also excellent, but a bit more aggressive than the TRACKING compressor.
+In fact you should always set the compressor up first because it interacts with the other processors in the Fatso.
+For excessively dynamic vocals I would go right to the TRACKING compressor "type" with both the green and yellow LEDs lit in the compressor select area.
 Adjust the input til you get 5 dB of GR to start with and adjust the output knob until there's not a great difference between the bypassed and un-bypassed levels.
-The Bypass switch is multiplexed and to cycle bypass, click twice quickly on older units, or hold button for 1 second on new units to cycle backwards.
+Remember the Bypass switch is multiplexed and to cycle in and out of bypass, click twice quickly.
 Next decide if the vocal has a brittle edge on the top end.
 If so, you have two other ways to soften.
-The most subtle is the TRANNY which engages a specially tweeked transformer circuit that enhances the midrange while softening extreme transients and fattens 200 hz and below.
-That may not be what one needs on vocals though.
-(Cont'd)
+The most subtle is the Tranny which engages a specially tweeked transformer circuit that enhances the midrange while softening extreme transients and fattens 200 hz and below.
+That may not be what you need on vocs tho.

-(Using the first time on Vocals, Continued)

 Try the Warmth control for less subtle high end softening.
-This circuit is a unique dynamic filter not too far removed from de-essing except it is above most sibilant freqs and works on a different principle and filter type. (...ok, so it is far removed!).
-This circuit is really useful on vocals that are bright or have 10KHz and above boosted heavily with EQ.
+This circuit is a wierd dynamic filter not too far removed from de-essing except it is above most sibilant freqs and works on a different principle and filter type. (...ok, so it is far removed!).
+This circuit is really useful on vocs that are bright or have 10KHz and above boosted heavily with EQ.
 In fact warmth is really useful used in conjunction with high freq eq boost, as it will only grab the parts that are excessively bright or "plasticky" and get out of the way in less than a millisecond.
 Use it as an EQ tamer.